 The most well-preserved home in Pompeii, the House of the Vetti is a must!
 Unfortunately for us, it wasn’t open during our visit.
 Needless to say we were disappointed because we could see some amazing frescoes from the doorway.
 Hopefully it’s open during your visit!

 The whole reason Pompeii is here for us to appreciate today is because Vesuvius erupted in 79 AD.
 It covered the city in ash, protecting it from future plunders by barbarians and other looters.
 Be sure to grab a picture of this volcano in the distance and take a moment to understand how big that eruption was!

 This is probably the one sight that everyone sees so you don’t need us to tell you.
 However, we’d like to warn you about the line!
 There will be huge groups, couples, solo travelers, and everyone else in between standing in line and there’s no order to it.
 It’s pretty much just functioning chaos.

 Hop in line and follow the crowds.
 Be prepared to look quickly while inside because it doesn’t last long!
 The “menu” on the wall is definitely a good picture to take back home but try to take note of the rooms as well.
 You can’t take all day inside because of all the people getting in behind you.
 Even though it’s a short visit inside it’s worth the wait!

 Summary of Pompeii on a Budget

 You don’t have to empty your wallet to see this historic city and can have a lot of fun on your own.
 Pompeii is very doable on a budget and we think that extra money in your pocket could be better spent in Naples proper.
-Food tour, anyone?
+Neapolitan pizza, anyone?